Correlation Matrix Method for Phonon Quasiparticles

-\textbf{The key is lifetime.
-In fact, phonon quasiparticles with inaccurate phonon modes exhibit shorter lifetimes when decomposing vibration trajectories.
-Therefore, modes with maximized lifetimes provide the most accurate representation of phonon quasiparticles.
+\textbf{The key is vibration stability.
+In fact, phonon quasiparticles with inaccurate phonon modes exhibit less vibration stability when decomposing atom trajectories.
+Therefore, modes with maximized stability provide the most accurate representation of phonon quasiparticles.
 This principle inspires a concise and efficient method, developed in this study, to extract phonon quasiparticles from MD simulations. }